Recent Alumni

 Microbiology, BS

-Jasmine Hughes, who grew up in Missouri City, Texas, is graduating this spring with a bachelor’s in microbiology and a certificate in global health.
+Jasmine Hughes, who grew up in Missouri City, Texas, graduated with a bachelor’s in microbiology and a certificate in global health.
 In this Q&A, she discusses her leadership in student organizations, her undergraduate research, and her involvement in the Community Resource Navigator Program offered through the global health certificate.
 She is a Mercile J. Lee Scholar and plans to attend medical school in the fall.

 Mason Polencheck